 Students can try participating in some form of archery that was presented in Session 3.
-Afterwards, they can give a short presentation to the class about what new things they learned about archery and themselves through the first-hand experience.
+Afterwards, they can give a short presentation to the class about what new things they learned about archery and themselves through the first-hand experience, including what might be possible in the future.